Case Study

 Platform Admins

-Admins curate and manage vast amounts of learning content, ensuring it aligns with their organization’s needs.
+Admins curate and manage learning content, ensuring it aligns with their organisation’s needs.

 Customer Success Managers (CSMs)

-As the bridge between Thrive and its clients, CSMs assist admins in fine-tuning and managing content efficiently.
+As the bridge between Thrive and its clients, they often introduced and onboarded users to the feature.

 Job Behaviour Limitations